Biden Family Corruption Was Hidden Until States Certified Election, Columnist Says

 Breitbart columnist John Nolte argued on Thursday that the Biden family’s purported corruption was hidden until states certified the election for Joe Biden.
-The comments come in the wake of reports that the President-elect’s son and brother are caught up in federal probes.
+The comments come in the wake of reports that the president-elect’s son and brother are caught up in federal probes.

 “Now that the states have certified the election results, fake journalists like CNNLOL’s Jake Tapper have suddenly discovered the two-month-old story about the Biden family’s breathtaking corruption,” the author wrote.

-The editor claimed that the New York Post’s previous story on Hunter Biden’s laptop was the first to reveal the family’s alleged corruption and suggested that CNN’s Jake Tapper and others deliberately attempted to hide the findings.
+Nolte alleged that the New York Post’s previous story on Hunter Biden’s laptop was the first to reveal the family’s alleged corruption and suggested that CNN’s Jake Tapper and others deliberately attempted to hide the findings.
 He also highlighted a tweet from Daily Beast’s Sam Stein, who claimed that the money laundering probe into the businessman was revealed in documents that were released before the election.
 However, Stein noted these documents “went largely unnoticed.”

 According to Nolte, the lack of focus on incriminating information on Hunter Biden and his family was intentional.